dotnet/runtime/docs/design/security/unix-tmp.md

 In these cases, the process can create a file or files with
   1. A pseudorandom name, unlikely to cause collisions
-  1. Permissions which restrict all access to owner-only, i.e. 700
+  1. Permissions which restrict all access to owner-only, i.e. 700 for directories, 600 for files

 Any other use needs to be carefully audited, particularly if the temporary file is intended for use across multiple processes.
 Some considerations: